vasudhamadhavan/sudha/_posts/2010-06-01-sikkim-gateway-to-heaven.markdown

 ---
 layout: writings
-title:  "Gateway to Heaven"
+title:  "Sikkim - Gateway to Heaven"
+image_path: '/images/2010-06-01-sikkim-gateway-to-heaven.jpg'
+published_in: 'Metro Plus, The Hindu on June 01, 2010'
 ---

-Perched in the heady heights of the Himalayas, Sikkim offers a blend of breathtaking scenery and a unique cultural landscape…
+Perched in the heady heights of the Himalayas, Sikkim offers a blend of breathtaking scenery and a unique cultural landscape.
 Sitting cosily ensconced between the erstwhile kingdom of Nepal and the Bhutanese monarchy is the state of Sikkim.
-An erstwhile monarchy ruled by the Chogyals; due to security and administrative problems it was granted statehood, on May 16, 1975, becoming the 22nd state of the Indian Democracy.
+An erstwhile monarchy ruled by the Chogyals; due to security and administrative problems it was granted Statehood, on May 16, 1975, becoming the 22nd state of the Indian Democracy. <!--more-->

 It is an absolute tourist paradise, with all places of interest just involving ‘not-too-long' jeep rides and ‘just- that-little' climb-ups, to place you deftly in the middle of the most amazing monasteries, lakes and the grandeur of the second tallest peak, the Khangchendzonga.